cpina/ace-it-presentation/contents-python-django-en.md

 - 66 Iridium satellites
 --

-- Iridium name: originally had to be 77 satellites: atomic number of Iridium --
+- Iridium name: originally supposed to be 77 satellites: atomic number of Iridium --

 - There are spare satellites for when there are problems --

 - Signal on the north and south pole!
-But VERY slow and unstable: it connects and disconnects because satellites are not geostacionary
+But VERY slow and unstable: it connects and disconnects because satellites are not geostationary
 --

-- Satellites are around 780 Km from the Eart (GPS and Inmarsat around 20.000 Km) --
+- Satellites are around 780 Km above the Earth (GPS and Inmarsat around 20,000 Km) --

 - Sometimes the satellites are visible: Iridium flares!